Characterizing stochastic cell cycle dynamics in exponential growth: Results

 \subsubsection{B, C, and D period}

-The B period is defined as the period between birth and replication initiation.
+Traditionally, bacterial cell cycle is described by three periods: The B period is defined as the period between birth and replication initiation.
 The C period is defined as the cell cycle period during which replication occurs: \textit{i.e.} after replication initiation and before termination \cite{Cooper:1968gd}.
 The D period is defined as the period between replication termination and cell division \cite{Cooper:1968gd}.
-The relation between the durations of these periods and the locus number (Eq.~\ref{eqnlocnum}) are:
+There are multiple approaches to characterizing relative abundance of cells by period.
+A traditional approach is to infer this information from the relative abundance of the origin, terminus and number of cells \cite{Cooper:1968gd}.
+However, more recent single-cell approaches can visualize the replication process itself in live cells \cite{Lemon:2000rz,Wallden:2016gs}.